-The candidate must have a strong national reputation as an independent leader in the field of teaching and education.
+- The candidate must have a strong national reputation as an independent leader in the field of teaching and education. - They must have developed innovative teaching methods in areas such as curricula, educational policy or educational assessment tools, with dissemination and peer acceptance, or have performed influential research related to education.

-- Thev must have developed innovative teaching methods in such curricula, areas educational policy or educational assessment tools. with dissemination and peer acceptance, or have performed influential research related to education. - They must demonstrate expertise through scholarship, which may take the form of influential first and senior author publications related to education, or educational materials developed by the candidate and adopted for use nationally.
+• They must demonstrate expertise through scholarship, which may take the form of influential first and senior author publications related to education, or educational materials developed by the candidate and adopted for use nationally.

-For promotion to the level of Professor
+For promotion to Professor:

-- In general, the candidate must demonstrate a national, and preferably an international reputation, as an educational leader and innovator by means such as invitations to speak at national/international fora, consultations by other universities, and serving as an editor or reviewer in a leadership role. - They must demonstrate expertise through high impact scholarship that influences the field internationally. - They must be an outstanding mentor for other educators. - They must demonstrate distinguished service at the level of Associate Professor.
+- In general, the candidate must demonstrate a national, and preferably an international reputation, as an educational leader and innovator by means such as invitations to speak at national/international fora, consultations by other universities, and serving as an editor or reviewer in a leadership role. - They must demonstrate expertise through high impact scholarship that influences the field nationally and ideally internationally. - They must be an outstanding mentor for other educators. - They must demonstrate distinguished service at the level of Associate Professor.